 Please note that a name change by US court order is not valid for German citizens.

-Please print out the application form and complete it carefully (do not use block capital letters because this could result in deviating spellings!).
+Please print out the declration form and complete it carefully.
+Do not use block capital letters because this could result in deviated spelling.

-Instead of doing a name declaration, the spouses can alternatively register their marriage in the register of marriages (“Eheregister”) at the competent registrar’s office (“Standesamt”) in Germany and a German marriage certificate can be issued.
+Instead of doing a name declaration, the spouses can alternatively register their marriage in the register of marriages (“Eheregister”) at the competent Registrar’s Office (“Standesamt”) in Germany and a German marriage certificate can be issued.
 The name declaration is included in the application form for the marriage registration.
-For general information on registering a marriage, please click here:

-- marriage certificate of the spouses (the registrar’s office I in Berlin needs the marriage certificate issued by the registrar/clerk of the court)
+- marriage certificate of the spouses (issued by the“ Registrar/Clerk of the Court”)

-- passports of both spouses; for Non-US citizens proof of legal status in the US (visa or Green Card)
+- passports of both spouses; for non-U.S. citizens residence permit (visa or Green Card)

 - birth certificates of both spouses